Oil & Gas Royalties

 In 1968, the IRS published the Revenue Ruling 68-331 clarifying Section 1031 of the 1954 Act.
 The ruling established that real estate ownership interests, whether above or below the ground, met the definition of “like kind” for an exchange.

 Oil and gas royalty investment began in the early 1900’s.
-Owners of royalty assets receive monthly “mailbox money” from oil and gas companies who drill and operate wells on their property.
+Owners of royalty assets receive the potential for monthly “mailbox money” from oil and gas companies who drill and operate wells on their property.

 Unlike oil and gas drilling investments, royalty owners do NOT invest in capital equipment or field operations.
 Royalty interest holders do NOT get billed for exploration, drilling, or operating wells, nor do they share in any of the risks or liabilities associated with that side of the industry.